Stonekeep: Budget and technology

 The initial specification for the game included that it could not require a hard drive or a mouse, run on an 80286 CPU, use 640K, and run off floppy disks.
 At the project's end, the game had been upgraded to requiring a mouse, a hard drive, a 386 CPU, and ran off CD-ROM.
 As a result, the engine had to be extensively modified throughout the production.

 About three years into the project, Oliphant suggested to Fargo that the product be delivered on CD-ROM.
 Fargo rejected this idea at the time, citing the failure of previous Interplay CD-ROM projects that had gone this route.
 Oliphant suggested this after Fargo requested him to drop his percentage of royalties by half due to the high cost of production and goods to create the product, as it was at that time to be shipped on eight floppy disks.
 The cost of one CD was about the cost of one floppy disk, and the possibilities for eight floppy disks having problems is much greater than a single CD, so the solution seemed obvious to Oliphant.
-And, in fact, six months later Fargo changed his mind and made the same decision.
+And, in fact, six months later Fargo changed his mind and agreed.